Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 #### Create Key (All Permissions)

-The **Create Key (All Permissions)** endpoint allows you to create a new app-specific API key for your current model.
-Running this request will create a key with all permissions and automatically store the newly created key into the Postman environment.
+The **Create Key (All Permissions)** endpoint allows you to create a new [app-specific API key](https://docs.clarifai.com/clarifai-basics/authentication/app-specific-api-keys) for your current model.
+Running this request will create a key with all permissions and automatically store the newly created key in the Postman environment.

 ![Create key](/img/postman/create_key.png)

 #### Create PAT

-The **Create PAT** endpoint allows you to create a PAT (Personal Access Token).
+The **Create PAT** endpoint allows you to create a [PAT](https://docs.clarifai.com/clarifai-basics/authentication/personal-access-tokens) (Personal Access Token).

 ![Create PAT](/img/postman/create_pat.png)

 :::info

 Unlike API keys, PATs are not linked to any specific application.
-With a [PAT](https://docs.clarifai.com/clarifai-basics/authentication/personal-access-tokens), you can access multiple apps with a single key.
+With a PAT, you can access multiple apps with a single key.
 It's a powerful way of accessing your resources within the Clarifai platform.

 :::